 - Completion of lower-level Fundamental Math requirement with a “C-” or better

-- Minimum passing scores on a Basic Skills Tests (see advisor for details)
+- Minimum passing scores on a Test of Basic Skills

-- Satisfactory completion of EDSP 210 with a “B-” or better
+- Satisfactory completion of EDSP 210 or EDSP 470 with a "B-" or better

-- Satisfactory completion of STAT100 with a “C-” or better
+- Satisfactory completion of STAT 100 with "C" or better

-- A resume that shows prior experience in the education field with youth in the age range you intend to teach
+- Prior experience in the education field with youth in the age range you intend to teach

 - A written goal statement